CaesarReceptorLight/OmeroImageUploaderPlugin/README.md

-# WebImageUploaderPlugin
+# OMERO ImageUploader plugin
-Web plugin for uploading images from the OMERO web client.
+A web plugin for uploading images from the OMERO web client.

 **Requirements**